 By Juergenkress-Oracle on Jan 07, 2016

-this however Read the complete article here.
+promises from the DevOps movement.
+Read the complete article here.

 For regular information become a member in the WebLogic Partner Community please visit: http://www.oracle.com/partners/goto/wls-emea ( OPN account required).
 If you need support with your account please contact the Oracle Partner Business Center.